History

 Scientific discovery

 The first third of the book is largely an account of scientific discovery, as experimenters worked to uncover the structure of the atom at the turn of the 20th century.
-Even in this foundational period, it was easy to see that nuclear bombardment involved energies that were orders of magnitude greater than the chemical reactions already familiar to science.
+Even in this foundational period, it was easy to see that nuclear bombardment involved stupendous energies, orders of magnitude greater than the chemical reactions already known to science.
 It was natural to speculate about how to unlock those energies someday, and thus the dream of nuclear energy developed right alongside the earliest experiments.
 Frederick Soddy described the possibility of nuclear energy in his book The Interpretation of Radium (1909), based on his work alongside Ernst Rutherford.
 H. G. Wells then picked up on the idea in his famous novel The World Set Free (1914).

 But the early nuclear bombardments could only play with atomic forces at a small scale.
 With the discovery of nuclear fission, it became obvious that a chain reaction was possible and could be used to multiply the energies released.
 But it would not be worked out in a time of peace on earth and brotherhood among men.
 With the expulsion of Jewish academics from German universities and the looming onset of World War II, the leading lights of atomic science left Europe for America.
 In just a few years, the center of gravity in the physics world had shifted across the Atlantic.